szkrd/springald/README.md

 On OSX and Windows this is [elsewhere](http://docs.nwjs.io/en/latest/References/App/#appdatapath).

+Config override does a shallow merge only.
+If you know what you're doing then probably you're better off modifying the `config.json` itself in the app and stash+pull+pop upgrade manually.

+## Borderless window

+If you want to remove the window decorations then replace `"frame": true` with `"frame": false` in the `package.json` file.
+This is not an overridable flag, it must be set before the app startup.

+Another option is to force fluxbox to remove the decorations himself.

+## Open with

+Press _Tab_ to focus on the second (rightmost) input field, you can use it to enter simple executable names.
+Press enter to finish the autocomplete, enter `F` (configurable) to open in the shell's default folder viewer.

+## Known issues

+Non utf-8 filenames may not work, this is especially a problem on Unices.

 ## Debugging

 - use nw sdk build
-- web context logs: f12 to open dev toolbar
+- web context logs: **f12** to open dev toolbar
-- node context logs: in app, context menu, show background page
+- node context logs: in app, context menu, **"Inspect background page"**

-## Known issues

-Non utf-8 filenames may not work, this is especially a problem on Unices.

-## TODO

-- [x] parse simple fluxbox menu, spawn process
-- [x] handle includes in fluxbox menu file
-- [x] allow css overriding
-- [x] allow configuration overriding
-- [x] walk path, collect executables
-- [x] walk directories recursively
-- [x] dir walker: use whitelist (ext) and blacklist (dir)
-- [x] use .desktop files for autocomplete in app field
-- [x] folder open (with 'folder' or 'F' as openWith)
-- [x] recursive search / multiple needles
-- [x] case insensitive search (when there are no uppercase chars in the search string)
-- [ ] try to use binary buffer filenames
-- [ ] dir walker: skip hidden and system on windows (both files and dirs)
-- [ ] second input field should let you choose an executable [WIP]
-- [ ] shell open for non executable files
-- [ ] save/reuse search and selection association (aka. learning)
-- [ ] save all results, load on startup
-- [ ] break up main.js (refactor)
+  (visible in stderr too, but stack trace is in the chromium debugger above)
+- use `showOnStartup` in the config, which makes "reload app" (in the context menu) pretty helpful
+- do not press reload in the debugger console